ipratiklathiya/Audio_Speaker/README.txt

 Error Occured and the application was created sucesfully and i found te error and updated the database and migrations now i saved the command and commited it to Git....
 Let us build it again and run it !

+4:20 AM
+Created the database file and than added the search filed editing few file like Index.cshtml

+run command....
+update it to github and save the content no errors found